emilylenpen/walterscs499capstone/index.md

 ---

+# Application Demonstration

+This section provides some example images of what the application user interacts with when it is emulated on a Pixel 2.

+---

 # Outcome Reflection

 Through the completion of this capstone project, its ePortfolio, and my time within this course and at Southern New Hampshire University, I have gained confidence in my abilities to become a successful professional and computer scientist.
 My accomplishments throughout my studies at this institution exemplify that I am prepared to demonstrate technical skills related to my profession and that I am capable of working with industry colleagues and leaders as well as stakeholders and potential business partners to create a product that excels beyond its requirements and exemplifies what it means to be a proficient and experienced software engineer.
 This specific ePortfolio demonstrates that I have met the following outcomes: